-The answer to the question “What happened to Elisa Lam” is a question that remains unanswered.
-Even though there is some surveillance video footage from shortly before she died, and her body was found.
-Investigators weren’t able to give us a full insight into how exactly she died.
-Hence, her death still remains a mystery.
-If you’ve never seen the video, take a gander.
-It’ll leave you scratching your head, just like it did with LAPD.
+The answer to the question “What happened to Elisa Lam?” still remains unanswered.
+Even though there is some surveillance video footage from shortly before she died, and her body was found, investigators weren’t able to give us a full insight into the mysterious death of Elisa Lam.
+Hence, her unsolved death still remains a mystery.
+And if you’ve never seen the creepy elevator video, take a gander.
+It’ll leave you scratching your head, just like it did with the Los Angeles Police Department

 Elisa Lam’s Disappearance

-A 21-year-old Canadian student from the University of British Columbia in Vancouver, Elisa Lam, was last seen at the Cecil Hotel in Los Angeles, California on the last day of January 2013.
-She was on a solo trip of the West Coast and stopped in Los Angeles a few days prior.
-She was meant to check out of the hotel on January 31, 2013.
-Since she was traveling alone she’d made a compromise with her parents to check in every day.
+According to CNN, she was meant to check out of the hotel on January 31, 2013.
+Since she was traveling alone, she’d made a compromise with her parents to check in every day.
 When they didn’t hear from her they became rightfully worried.
 Her parents were the ones to alert the LAPD that she was missing.
 That’s where the search began.
 The security camera footage was found shortly after.

-The footage of her trying to use the elevator is the last that anyone saw of her before her body was found in the hotel’s water tank.
-In it, she’s seen exhibiting very odd behavior.
-Some speculate it was drugs, others medication or paranoia.
+The footage of her trying to use the elevator is the last that anyone saw of her before her body was found in the hotel water tank.
+In it, she’s seen exhibiting very strange behavior.
+Some speculate it was drugs, while others thought medication or paranoia.
 The world was watching as investigators tried to find figure out what happened to her, connecting with her through her online presence on the social media platform, Tumblr.
 She was very open on the internet and completely transparent about her life.

 There is seemingly nothing but questions concerning Lam’s mysterious death.
-Some theories suggest that it was drug-related, others say it was a paranormal incident.
+Some theories suggest that it was drug-related, and others say it was a paranormal incident.
 But here are the things we do know: the autopsy report showed that Lam took multiple medications, likely to manage her mental health issues that included depression and bipolar disorder.
 It is possible for manic episodes to occur when the medication isn’t taken correctly.

 While Lam did behave somewhat oddly, that information still leaves bigger questions.
 For instance, how did she get to the roof?
 According to the Cecil Hotel’s manager, Katie Orphan, the roof is out-of-the-way and off-limits to hotel guests.
-Lopez reported having to take the elevator 15 flights, walked up a flight of stairs to the roof, turn off an alarm that would not only sound along at the front desk but the top two floors.
+Lopez reported having to take the elevator 15 flights, walking up a flight of stairs to the roof, and turning off an alarm that would not only sound at the front desk but also the top two floors.
 He then had to climb another ladder to get to the top of the tank that Elisa lam’s body was found inside.
 But how could she have gotten in the rooftop water tank alone?
 And was the fire escape used instead?

 Hotel Cecil History